awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 1. In the **Auto scaling policies** section, choose the auto scaling policy, and then choose **Delete**\.

-### Deleting a Scaling Policy Using the AWS CLI or the Application Auto Scaling API<a name="Aurora.Integrating.AutoScaling.DeleteCode"></a>
+### Deleting a scaling policy using the AWS CLI or the Application Auto Scaling API<a name="Aurora.Integrating.AutoScaling.DeleteCode"></a>

 You can use the AWS CLI or the Application Auto Scaling API to delete a scaling policy from an Aurora DB cluster\.